ramorel/ramorel.github.io/_research/research.md

 collection: research
 ---

-- Educational policy, social networks, social movements
+- I study how social factors within (social networks, social capital) and outside of (social movements) influence the development and implementation of educational policies.